Queen’s is dedicated to providing opportunities for students at all levels to participate in research, regardless of discipline.

 Funding and Resources

-SUMMER RESEARCH FELLOWHIP: Are you a student in the social sciences, arts, and humanities?
+SUMMER RESEARCH FELLOWSHIP: Are you a student in the social sciences, arts, and humanities?
 Are you looking for a summer research position?
 The Undergraduate Student Summer Research Fellowship provides summer funding for students looking to engage in research under the supervision of a professor.

 NSERC Undergraduate Student Research Awards: Most departments in the sciences and engineering have some funding for summer student researchers through the NSERC USRA program.
 Contact your undergraduate chair for more information.